jdholtz/pacman-venv/README.md

 virtual environment is active (similarly to [virtualenv][1]).

 ## Installation
-The recommended way to install pacman-venv is with an AUR helper.
-Here is an example with [Yay][2]:
+The recommended way to install [pacman-venv][2] is with an AUR helper.
+Here is an example with [Yay][3]:
 ```shell
 yay -S pacman-venv
 ```

+The development version of this package can be installed with the [pacman-venv-git][4] package.

 ### From Source
 Pacman-venv can also be installed by cloning the PKGBUILD and building with makepkg: